Lastlilith/Lastlilith/README.md

 ## I'm a Traveller, Sportsman and Android App Developer

-- 🌱 I’m currently learning everything about Android and Java 🤣
+- 🌱 I’m currently learning everything about Android, Java and Machine Learning integration 🤣
 - 👯 I’m looking to collaborate with other developers and get more experience
-- 🥅 2022 Goals: Learn more about Android and get an Android Developer job
+- 🥅 2022 Goals: Learn more about Android development and Machine Learning
 - ⚡ Fun fact: I love to play guitar and sing weird songs

 ### Connect with me: